Violence: Impact

+Prevalence

+Injuries and violence are a significant cause of death and burden of disease in all countries; however, they are not evenly distributed across or within countries.
+Violence-related injuries kill 1.25 million people every year, as of 2024.
+This is relatively similar to 2014 (1.3 million people or 2.5% of global mortality), 2013 (1.28 million people) and 1990 (1.13 million people).
+For people aged 15–44 years, violence is the fourth leading cause of death worldwide, as of 2014.
+Between 1990 and 2013, age-standardised death rates fell for self-harm and interpersonal violence.
+Of the deaths in 2013, roughly 842,000 were attributed to suicide, 405,000 to interpersonal violence, and 31,000 to collective violence and legal intervention.
+For each single death due to violence, there are dozens of hospitalizations, hundreds of emergency department visits, and thousands of doctors' appointments.
+Furthermore, violence often has lifelong consequences for physical and mental health and social functioning and can slow economic and social development.
+It's particularly the case if it happened in childhood.

+In 2013, of the estimated 405,000 deaths due to interpersonal violence globally, assault by firearm was the cause in 180,000 deaths, assault by sharp object was the cause in 114,000 deaths, and the remaining 110,000 deaths from other causes.

 As of 2010, all forms of violence resulted in about 1.34 million deaths up from about 1 million in 1990.
 Suicide accounts for about 883,000, interpersonal violence for 456,000 and collective violence for 18,000.
 Deaths due to collective violence have decreased from 64,000 in 1990.

 By way of comparison, the 1.5 millions deaths a year due to violence is greater than the number of deaths due to tuberculosis (1.34 million), road traffic injuries (1.21 million), and malaria (830'000), but slightly less than the number of people who die from HIV/AIDS (1.77 million).

 For every death due to violence, there are numerous nonfatal injuries.
 In 2008, over 16 million cases of non-fatal violence-related injuries were severe enough to require medical attention.
 Beyond deaths and injuries, forms of violence such as child maltreatment, intimate partner violence, and elder maltreatment have been found to be highly prevalent.